 There are a vast array of advantages to using Management by Wandering Around, including:

-- Builds trust: talking to employees regularly without making judgement leads to increased trust.
+- Builds trust: talking to employees regularly without making judgment leads to increased trust.

 - Encourages staff to hit goals: building relationships based on the sharing of issues can encourage staff to want to hit both individual and organizational goals.